 United States District Court for the Central District of California

-- Worked extensively on litigation team that secured multi-million-dollar jury award for defense contractor in environmental coverage lawsuit and that advanced mainstream jurisprudence protecting policyholder rights
+- Worked extensively on a litigation team for a defense contractor in an nvironmental coverage lawsuit and advanced mainstream jurisprudence protecting policyholder rights

 - Obtained California court ruling upholding position instructing insurance broker not to answer insurer’s deposition questions calling for expert witness testimony in absence of expert designation